 This Covid-19 pandemic will eventually end and Nepal tourism will bounce back.
 But yes, the big question is from when.

-Nepal government has already resumed international commercial flights from September 1st and tourist activities have resumed from Oct 17, 2021, the government has taken safety measures accordingly to mitigate the spread.
+Nepal government has already resumed international commercial flights from September 1st and tourist activities have resumed from Oct 17, 2020, the government has taken safety measures accordingly to mitigate the spread.
 As of now, tourism is allowed in Nepal given they meet the arrival protocols and guidelines.
-This spring 2020 season has seen a recovery in the number of tourists visiting Nepal.
+This spring 2021 season has seen a recovery in the number of tourists visiting Nepal and we are hopeful that tourism will operate safely in the coming months as the inoculation campaign has been sped up.

 The government of Nepal has directed all the tourism personnel to work on adapting the “New Normal” into their daily operations in a bid to resume tourism.
 Airlines, hotels, restaurants and etc. are all geared up to adopt the new normal into their daily operations to resume the business.
 The government has put forward safety protocols and guidelines for the tourism sectors to provide visitors, safe and COVID free visit to Nepal.